nodejs/node-v0.x-archive/doc/api/readline.markdown

 ### readline.question(string, callback)

-Display the prompt, supply a specific message and a callback.
+Set the prompt to the string provided, after input is captured, call the callback.

 ### key and key combination behaviors